-Acceptance of late homework is at the discretion of the grader.
+Acceptance of late homework is at the discretion of the person doing the grading (the professor for W components and tests, a grad student grader for regular homework).
 Normally it will be graded if it is feasible to do so.
 Egregiously late work (e.g., 5 assignments submitted a week before the final exam) will not be graded except in unusual extenuating circumstances.